Tems-py/Discord-Python-Ticket-System/README.md

 🔒 -> Close the ticket - the channel will be delete after 10 seconds.

-After clicking on the lock, the channel will be deleted and a new channel named **ticket-log** will appear.
+After clicking on the lock, the channel will be deleted and a new channel named **ticket-log** will pop up.

 # Done

 If you did everything correctly your bot should work like in the examples!

 Still questions?
 Join my [discord server](https://discord.gg/ykF6UfqWgF).

-I am not going to explain how it works with other databases!
-(Or Replit)
+**Please understand that I cannot explain how it works with other databases.**

-**As I wrote at the beginning, this tutorial is not for beginners!**